Vyral/base-template/_posts/2021-12-29-what-karen-agar-loves-about-the-dave-hooke-team.md

 date: 2021-12-29 08:00:00
 tags:
   - The Dave Hooke Team
-excerpt: We have another agent interview with Karen Agar, our transaction coordinator
+excerpt: We have another agent interview with Karen Agar, our Transaction Coordinator
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Dave+Hooke/Recruiting+Videos/2021/What+Karen+Agar+Loves+About+the+Dave+Hooke+Team.mp4
 pullquote: Nobody on this team is too big to take a minute and help someone out.